epam/NGB/docs/md/user-guide/target-identification.md

 Report form of the found disease contains:

-- search input field and the **Search** button - to perform another disease search
+- search input field - to perform another disease search
 - current disease info block:
     - name
     - list of synonyms of the found disease